IBM's count. Five billion new lines added per year. The substrate is growing, not retiring[2]

 2. List every copybook referenced and the specific fields used from each.

-4. Describe what the paragraph does in plain English: inputs, transformations, outputs.
+4. Describe what this paragraph does in plain English: inputs, transformations, outputs.

-5. If you cannot determine the behavior of any branch without more context, say so explicitly.
+5. If a branch cannot be determined without more context, say so explicitly.

 Do not infer or assume — mark it as requiring additional context.